felixrod78/Hometronic/README.md

 **Info importante: **
- bionic since there are no docker images for 20.04 version /run/systemd/resolve/resolv.conf since core-nds will be crashed by loop protection dashboard_enabled=false useless application from my point of view We want to have ability to provision pv right after deployment
+ bionic since there are no docker images for 20.04 version /run/systemd/resolve/resolv.conf since core-dns will be crashed by loop protection dashboard_enabled=false useless application from my point of view We want to have ability to provision pv right after deployment